How Is Gluten-Free Faring In Europe?

 There are, according to some in the industry, signs the UK gluten-free sector is maturing.
 “The growth of the gluten-free category from a space perspective is probably close to topping out so it’s down to the retailers to better category manage that space,” Gareth Toms, International Commercial Director at Mrs Crimble’s, the UK’s largest gluten-free brand by sales, says.

-For the full interview with Gareth Toms, in which he discusses Mrs Crimble’s plans for growth in the UK and abroad, follow the link.
+For the full interview with Gareth Toms, in which he discusses Mrs Crimble’s plans for growth in the UK and abroad, get in touch.

 Growing scrutiny over the ingredients of some gluten-free products, particularly in bakery and adjacent segments, is fuelling some anxiety and there are some concerns in the sector that, overall, the prospects for the category in the country are perhaps not quite as rosy as they once were.